• Recipes

 What is a Blondie?

-Like brownies, blondies can be cake style or “candy bar” style.
+Like brownies, the best blondies can be cake style or "candy bar" style.
 The cake-style blondie has less sugar and butter.
 While the candy bar style blondie is loaded with twice the sugar and butter as cake style and has just a little less flour.

 A mixer in action creaming butter and brown sugar.